Akuli/python-tutorial/exceptions.md

 Catching an exception also catches everything that's under it in this tree.
-For example, catching `OSError` catches errors that we typically get when [processing files](files.md), and catching Exception catches all errors.
+For example, catching `OSError` catches errors that we typically get when [processing files](files.md), and catching Exception catches all of these errors.
 You don't need to remember this tree, running `help('builtins')` should display a larger tree that this is a part of.

 ## Summary